forestryio/forestry.io/hugo/content/blog/5-options-for-automating-your-software-deployments.md

 ### We’re Not Crazy About:

-Obviously, using GitLab CI requires you to use GitLab to host your source code.
+For free tier users, GitLab CI requires you to use GitLab to host your source code (certain paid tiers provide support for [using Gitlab CI with external repositories](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/)).
 However, the option to self-host the whole software suite may mitigate lock-in concerns.

 {{% tip %}} [GitLab CI Quick Start Guide](https://docs.gitlab.com/ee/ci/quick_start/) {{% /tip %}}